hongzhu6129/MorphyExamples/README.md

 -- TwoImageDatamorphsims.java : test specification of datamorphisms for testing face recognition

 -- TwoImageRandomTesting.java : test specification of test case generation and test result analysis

+-- SeetaFace.rar : compressed file of a packages to run face recognition applications